harvester/harvester/docs/create-vm.md

       - type: dhcp
 ```

-You can also use `Cloud Config Template` feature to include pre-defined cloud-init config for the VM.
+You can also use the `Cloud Config Template` feature to include a pre-defined cloud-init config for the VM.

 #### Networks